CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description is too terse and lacks both detailed capability listing and explicit trigger guidance.
-While it identifies a reasonably specific niche (adding integration/E2E tests using design docs), it fails to enumerate concrete actions or provide a 'Use when...' clause, making it difficult for Claude to reliably select this skill from a large pool.
+The description is too terse and lacks explicit trigger guidance for when Claude should select this skill.
+While it identifies a specific niche (integration/E2E testing from Design Docs), it fails to enumerate concrete actions or provide a 'Use when...' clause, making it difficult for Claude to reliably choose this skill from a large pool.

 Suggestions

-Add an explicit 'Use when...' clause with trigger terms like 'add integration tests', 'write E2E tests', 'end-to-end testing', 'test coverage from design doc', 'acceptance tests'.
+Add an explicit 'Use when...' clause with trigger terms like 'add integration tests', 'write E2E tests', 'end-to-end testing', 'test coverage from design doc', or 'generate tests from specification'.

 List specific concrete actions such as 'Reads design documents to identify test scenarios, generates integration test files, creates E2E test suites with setup/teardown, and validates API contracts'.